 Amazon Go

 Amazon Go revolutionized retail with its “Just Walk Out” technology that combines computer vision, deep learning, and sensor fusion.
 Customers enter stores using the Amazon Go app, select products, and leave without traditional checkout processes.
 The system automatically detects selected items and charges customers’ accounts.
+Amazon Go is a leading example of cashierless stores, particularly in the grocery store segment, where computer vision and sensor technology track shoppers and their purchases as customers exit, enabling a seamless shopping experience.

 Key innovations: